ZinnurovArtur/COLOUR-OUTFIT.IO/README.md

 ## Machine learning implementation of matching colours on outfit

-Web-application which allows to try new matched colours on the new outfit
+Web-application which allows to try new matched colours on the new outfit.
+For each photo, specific outfit could be exctracted in order to obtain new colours to generate.

 ## Running
 python server.py